Current status and prospects of light bino-higgsino dark matter in natural SUSY

+Within this framework, natural SUSY is a well-motivated approach that minimizes fine-tuning by predicting light stop and higgsinos with masses near the electroweak scale while allowing heavier masses for other superpartners~\cite{Papucci:2011wy,Baer:2012up,Boehm:1994gt,Kitano:2006gv,Hall:2011jd}.
+This hierarchy aligns with the observed Higgs mass of approximately 125~GeV and remains consistent with LHC constraints~\cite{ATLAS:2012yve,CMS:2012qbp}.
 In natural SUSY, the LSP is typically a neutralino, and a light higgsino-like LSP is common due to the small $\mu$ parameter required for low fine-tuning.
-However, a pure higgsino LSP often yields a thermal relic density below the observed value of $\Omega h^2 \approx 0.12$ due to its large annihilation rate~\cite{ArkaniHamed:2006mb, Martin:2024ytt}.
-Mixed bino-higgsino neutralino as the LSP in natural SUSY allow a light bino by relaxing the gaugino mass unification assumption.
-This scenario achieves the correct relic density through enhanced annihilation channels mediated by higgsino components\cite{ArkaniHamed:2006mb, CahillRowley:2012cb, Han:2013usa, Huang:2014xua, Baer:2016ucr, Abdughani:2017dqs, Abdughani:2019wss}.
+However, a pure higgsino LSP often yields a thermal relic density below the observed value of $\Omega h^2 \approx 0.12$ due to its large annihilation rate~\cite{ArkaniHamed:2006mb,Martin:2024ytt}.
+Mixed bino--higgsino neutralino as the LSP in natural SUSY allow a light bino by relaxing the gaugino mass unification assumption.
+This scenario achieves the correct relic density through enhanced annihilation channels mediated by higgsino components~\cite{ArkaniHamed:2006mb,CahillRowley:2012cb,Han:2013usa,Huang:2014xua,Baer:2016ucr,Abdughani:2017dqs,Abdughani:2019wss,Boehm:2013qva,Cao:2015efs,Guchait:2021tmh,Chatterjee:2025gej}.
+The light bino--higgsino scenario has been extensively studied in the literature~\cite{Abdughani:2017dqs, Abdughani:2019wss, Boehm:2013qva, Cao:2015efs, Guchait:2021tmh, Chatterjee:2025gej}.
+Previous studies have thoroughly mapped out its relic density mechanisms—highlighting the roles of coannihilation and resonant funnels—and demonstrated how theoretical blind spots could suppress direct detection cross secti\mbox{ons~\cite{coann,coann1,resonance1,resonance2,coannihilate}}.
 Current direct detection (DD) experiments, especially the limits reported by the 2025 LUX-ZEPLIN (LZ) results~\cite{LZ:2024zvo}, impose stringent constraints on the weakly interacting massive particle (WIMP) parameter space.
 LHC searches for electroweakinos also strongly constrain this parameter space.
-Indirect detection experiments are not effective in this region since the annihilation is $p-$wave suppressed.
+Indirect detection experiments are not effective in this region since the annihilation is $p$-wave-suppressed.